- Upcoming Camp in Ethiopia, help us make it happen!

-Just hours before the opening ceremony of the World Cup last Thursday, protesters clashed with police in the streets of Sao Paolo and Rio de Janeiro.
+Just hours before the opening ceremony of the World Cup last Thursday, protesters clashed with police in the streets of Sao Paulo and Rio de Janeiro.
 Striking airport workers and teachers also made the headlines, seeming to confirm the concerns many Brazilians have about civil unrest during the tournament.

 Now that the spotlight is on Brazil for an entire month, different groups of disgruntled citizens are expected to attempt to garner international attention for their cause.
 The first protests were largely sparked by the billions in taxpayer money that have been spent on stadiums and infrastructure in a country whose GDP per capita is below that of Venezula and Iran.